Published on: 30 Sep , 2024

 ---|---|

-Customer satisfaction is calculated using a Customer Satisfaction Score or CSAT.
-Customers are sent a feedback survey and are asked to rate their satisfaction with the product.
-The scale goes like this:
+Customer satisfaction is measured using a Customer Satisfaction Score (CSAT).
+Businesses collect feedback through surveys where customers rate their satisfaction with the product.
+The scale typically ranges from low to high satisfaction levels.

-Customers who vote for 4 or 5 are considered your Satisfied Respondents.
+Customers rating 4 or 5 are classified as Satisfied Respondents.

 Calculate the percentage of satisfied customers: